 We are proud to offer many different community policing services to the community.
 Please visit our Community Programs & Services page to learn more.

 The department is led by the Chief of Police.
 The department is broken into 2 divisions - the Operations Division and the Administrative Division, with each division being headed by a Captain.

-- Patrol Division: Our Patrol Division is comprised of 19 Patrol Officers and 5 Patrol Sergeants.
+- Patrol Division: Our Patrol Division is comprised of 19 Patrol Officers and 5 Patrol Sergeants, and it is led by the Patrol Lieutenant.
 Patrol Sergeants and Officers are scheduled to work day shift (6:30 a.m. - 3 p.m.), evening shift (2:30 p.m. - 11 p.m.) and late shift (10:30 p.m. - 7 a.m.).
 Patrol Sergeants and Officers work a rotating schedule of days on and off, to ensure maximum coverage 24 hours a day, 7 days a week.
 Patrol Officers are responsible for patrolling an assigned sector of town, responding to calls for service, and conducting proactive enforcement.
 Patrol Sergeants oversee the shifts, approve reports, and respond to and supervise all major incidents.